-If you have any questions that are not answered here, please contact us and we’ll be happy to help.
+If you have any small business payroll FAQs that are not answered here, please contact us and we’ll be happy to help.

 New Account Setup

 The time it takes to set up a new account varies based on several factors.
 How many employees do you have?
 How much YTD data we need to enter (if applicable)?
 Do we need to get any tax IDs set up?

 The process can be as fast as 24 to 48 hours, to a week.

 When is the best time to start payroll services?

 There are a couple of answers to this question based on the timing of your business.